These FAQs and data dictionary terms relate to the COVID-19 surveillance dashboard.

 Deaths resulting from COVID-19 at San Quentin will also not be included in the cumulative total death count for Marin residents.

-6. Why do increases in the daily hospital census (“Current COVID-19 hospitalizations”) not always align with daily increases in the total cumulative hospitalization/newly reported hospitalizations?
+6. Why do increases in the daily hospital census (“Current COVID-19 hospitalizations”) not always align with the count of residents hospitalized for COVID-19 (“Weekly COVID-19 Hospitalizations and Deaths”).

-There are a few reasons why increases in the daily hospital COVID-19 census will not line up every day with the increases in cumulative hospitalizations:
+There are a few reasons why increases in the daily hospital COVID-19 census do not align with the count of residents hospitalized for COVID-19:

-- These are two different measurements coming from two different sources– total/cumulative hospitalizations are calculated using Marin HHS’ contact investigation database to determine cases of Marin County residents who have been hospitalized with COVID-19.
+- These are two different measurements coming from two different data sources– count of residents hospitalized for COVID-19 is calculated using Marin HHS’ contact investigation database to determine cases of Marin County residents who have been hospitalized for COVID-19.
 The “Current COVID-19 hospitalizations” and hospital census & ICU chart come from a daily poll conducted by California Department of Public Health (CDPH) where hospitals provide the count of COVID-19 patients in their hospital on that day.
 Daily hospitalization census data is primarily used to monitor impacts of COVID-19 on hospital capacity, whereas cumulative hospitalizations overtime help us under the community impacts as a result of COVID-19.

 - Quality Assurance – MarinHHS actively engages in QI efforts to insure COVID-19 data is being accurately reported to the public.
 On occasion this may mean that data needs to be updated to reflect new guidance or to address any data entry errors.